bracesoftware/DETUtils-Old/d_commands.md

 #### Parsing

-- Parsing is function analysing.
-There is a lot of them in the ``d_commands_setup`` and ``d_commands_macros`` (though in their defense, writing macros to do the parsing within the compiler limitations is VERY hard).
+- Parsing in Pawn is function analysing using Pawn preprocessor macros.
+There is a lot of such macros in the ``d_commands_setup`` and ``d_commands_macros`` (though in their defense, writing macros to do the parsing within the compiler limitations is VERY hard).
 Said Y_Less.
+Read more about parsing in ``d_commands`` [here](d_cmdparsing.md).

 ### Bonus
 -----------------------------------------

 - More command declaration styles for backwards compatibility...
+No parsing there, if you add extra arguments - nothing will happen.
 - Let's take a look:

 ```pawn